NMoroney/Awesome-Gain-Maps/images/readme.md

 | --- | --- | --- |
 | MacBook Pro M3 | Sonoma 14.6.1 | Brave (1.76.73) |

+For additional examples of gain mapped jpegs, also see : [cats](cats/).

 ---

 The table below provides list with corresponding attributions.